 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Despite the political turmoil, savvy travellers are seizing the opportunity to visit well-known and secret temples and tombs.
-While there was a time when there were easily 350 boats cruising the Nile, numbers have dwindled down to 60 which makes it the perfect opportunity to visit with no crowds.
+While there was a time when there were easily 350 Nile cruise boats, numbers have dwindled down to 60 which makes it the perfect opportunity to visit with no crowds.

-From the moment we were greeted by the banks of the Nile in Aswan and all the way throughout the 3 day journey downstream to Esna, being aboard Djed Egypt’s The Orient was most magical experience during my entire time in Egypt.
+From the moment we were greeted by the banks of the Nile in Aswan and all the way throughout the 3 day journey downstream to Esna, being aboard Djed Egypt Travel‘s The Orient was most magical experience during my entire time in Egypt.

 So what is a Dahabiya?
 In Arabic, it literally means ‘the golden one’ and is essentially a large sailing boat with two large lateen sails.
 Think of it as a house-boat.
 In its heyday, archeologists, wealthy adventurers travelled through Egypt along the Nile in these very same boats just as the ancient Egyptians did.
 Today, these are 19th century replicas of the original boats but you wouldn’t be able to tell because being onboard will literally transform you to that golden age of travel.